 Jokulsarlon iceberg lagoon is the reason I wanted to visit Iceland and convinced Varee and Rangga that we had to rent a car so we can visit the lagoon.
-Jokulsarlon is 5-6 hours drive from Reykjavik so a day trip to Jokulsarlon will be a 14 hours trip with most of the hours spend on the road.
+Jokulsarlon is almost 6 hours drive from Reykjavik.
+So a day trip to Jokulsarlon from Reykjavik will take 14 hours with most of the hours spend on the road.

 Jokulsarlon is only 15 minutes drive from our accommodation in Hali.
 We have booked ice caving tour with Glacier Journey and the meeting point would be at Jokulsarlon parking area.
-But before the tour ,we had around one hour to do sightseeing at the lagoon.
+Our tour was rescheduled to one hour later so we had time to do sightseeing at the lagoon.
 We had a rough drive last night as we drove to Hali.
 But in the morning the weather has calmed down and the road to the lagoon was so much clearer.
 We couldn’t see anything last night as everything was white and we had to focus on what was in front of us.

 With the maximum depth of 248 meters, Jokulsarlon is Iceland’s deepest lake and the surface area measured at 18km2.
 The iceberg in Jokulsarlon is composed of ice that is over 1000 years old.
 It is first started forming in 1934 when Breidamerjokull glacier started retreating, leaving the lagoon in its path.
 The lagoon has increased fourfold in size since the early 1970s.
 The lagoon connects with the ocean and is therefore composed of sea and freshwater mixture which causes its unique colour.